How Much Does A Trumpet Cost?

 For just a little more money than the the first trumpet, the one from category #1 , here you get a much better trumpet and I highly recommend the Jean Paul brand.
 I actually think the Jean Paul trumpet is so much better then other trumpets, in the same price range, that I am a bit surprised why the Jean Paul is priced this favourable…

-…In fact I could consider owning one as a back up trumpet for myself, even though I’m used to playing 2000-3000 dollar trumpets.
+…In fact I actually bought one, as a backup trumpet, for myself even though I’m used to playing 2000-3000 dollar trumpets.
+I write more about this in my article Jean Paul TR-430 Trumpet review

 About the Jean Paul trumpet